llbrt/domoticz-docker-mqtt-zw/README.md

 ```

 Warning:
-- respect the indentation; you may copy the `devices` lines of the service `zwave-js-ui`
+- respect the indentation; you may copy the `devices` lines of the service `zwave-js-ui` or `zigbee2mqtt`
 as an example
 - the device by id `/dev/serial/by-id/usb-` should be preferred
+- using udev rules to create device aliases may also be helpful

 ### Note on Docker